 I am all about a convenient breakfast and these are just it!
-The perfect little puff pastry breakfast cups to start your morning off on the right foot!
-They are easy to make, bake quickly, and store great to reheat and eat later.
-They are also perfect for quick lunch and dinners too.
+These perfect little puff pastry breakfast cups are flaky, crispy, and cheesy- which as a breakfast recipe creator, are all things I that MUST be checked off when coming up with the perfect breakfast recipe.
+They are easy to make, bake quickly, and store great to reheat and eat later, which is also something I always look for as I love to meal prep.
+They are also perfect for quick lunch and dinners too (cause who doesn't love breakfast for dinner)!

 If you are a fan of bacon, eggs, and cheese, you're going to want to make these asap!
-These are very similar to my Mini Quiche recipe, except these are made in a regular sized muffin tin like my Veggie Egg White Muffin Cups, so they are a bit bigger!
+These are very similar to my Mini Quiche, except these are made in a regular sized muffin tin like my Veggie Egg White Muffin Cups, so they are a bit bigger!

 - puff pastry sheet- You can find puff pastry in the freezer section of your grocery store.
 They typically come in packs of 2, so you can save the other in your freezer or double this recipe to use both!